-Other Income (Expense), Net
+Other Expense, Net

-Other income (expense), net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreign-currency-denominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts and other non-operating items.
+Other expense, net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreign-currency-denominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts and other non-operating items.

-The quarter over quarter increase in other income (expense), net of \$2.7 million was primarily attributable to unrealized losses on a supplemental retirement and saving plan.
+The quarter over quarter decrease of \$2.0 million in other expense, net was primarily due to an increase in net unrealized gains on our supplemental retirement and savings plan, partially offset by an increase in foreign currency exchange loss.